bilal-Bhatti-u2133923/trafic-react-app/README.md

    npm run start
    ```

-4. Modify the frontend app's API request URLs to point to **your** weather API endpoints.
+4. Modify the frontend app's API request URLs to point to **your** Traffic API endpoints.
 In the `src/api/actions.ts` file, update the `API_URL` to your server's address:

    ```typescript
    API_URL = "http://localhost:5000";
    ```

-## Weather API Documentation
+## Traffic API Documentation

-For detailed information on the weather API endpoints, parameters, and responses, refer to the week 3 tutorial and the [Weather API Documentation](https://github.com/lucian-duta/weather_api).
+For detailed information on the Traffic API endpoints, parameters, and responses, refer to the week 3 tutorial and the [Traffic API Documentation](https://github.com/lucian-duta/Traffic_api).

 ## License